commontoolsinc/RFC/rfc/sigil.md

 ### Use Cases

-- **`replace: "this"`**: Use when you want a mutable reference that can be replaced with direct values
+- **`overwrite: "this"`**: Use when you want a mutable reference that can be replaced with direct values
-- **`replace: "source"`**: Use when you want transparent redirection, like permanent redirects or symbolic links
+- **`overwrite: "redirect"`**: Use when you want transparent redirection, like permanent redirects or symbolic links

 ### Binary Content Sigils

 Binary content sigils are references that need to be interpreted as `Blob` instances.
-They can use either immutable references to a binary content, inline binary data, or mutable references (embed sigils) for binary data that can be updated.
+They can use either immutable references for content that never changes, or mutable references (link sigils) for binary data that can be updated.

 #### Blob Sigil (`blob@1`)

 The blob sigil provides references to binary data that should be interpreted as a `Blob` instance.
-It can reference either immutable content via immutable references or mutable binary facts via embed sigils.
+It can reference either immutable content via immutable references or mutable binary facts via link sigils.

 #### Fields

 - `type` (optional): Media type of the binary data.
 If omitted and content is referenced by immutable reference, it will be inferred from content as either `application/json` or `application/octet-stream`.
-If content is referenced by embed sigil, content type will be the type of resolved data.
+If content is referenced by link sigil, content type will be the type of resolved data.
-- `content` (required): Either an embed sigil referencing a fact, an immutable reference to immutable content, or inline binary data using bytes representation
+- `content` (required): Either a link sigil referencing a fact, an immutable reference to immutable content, or inline binary data using bytes representation

 #### TypeScript Definition